Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Methodology

 \paragraph{Integrating Causal Conditions into a Frozen T2I Backbone.} Prior attempts have treated causal attributes as the conditioning signal to the diffusion backbone, which is computationally expensive as it requires retraining the entire model when switching across datasets~\citep{sanchez2022diffusion,komanduri2024causal,rasal2025diffusion}.
 To overcome this limitation, we introduce a branch module that delivers causal guidance without modifying the backbone parameters to preserve the flexibility and scalability of a pretrained T2I model.
 Given the image latent representation $z_t=\mathcal{E}(x,t)$ at diffusion step $t$ and the text embeddings $V$, we instantiate a half-scale replica $\ddot{\epsilon}_{\psi}$ of the denoiser $\epsilon_\theta$.
 This replica specializes $\ddot{\epsilon}_{\psi}$ in injecting control signals and is parameterized by $\psi$.
 The causal attributes $Y$ are added to $z_t$ and processed by $\ddot{\epsilon}_{\psi}$:

 the residuals $r_t$ are injected into the mid- and up-sampling blocks of the frozen denoiser $\epsilon_{\theta}$.
-During training, we keep all backbone parameters fixed and optimize only $\psi$ under the loss in Eqn.~\ref{eqn:ldm_loss}.

-\paragraph{Counterfactual Image Generation.} We implement counterfactual generation under the abduction–action–prediction procedure via DDIM inversion and sampling~\citep{song2020denoising}.
+During training, we keep all backbone parameters fixed and optimize only $\psi$ with a T2I noise prediction objective. \paragraph{Counterfactual Image Generation.} We implement counterfactual generation under the abduction–action–prediction procedure via DDIM inversion and sampling~\citep{song2020denoising}.
 Let $H_{\theta}(z_t,V,t)$ denote the DDIM inversion operator and let $H_{\theta}^{-1}$ be its generative inverse.
-The procedure is as follows: (1)~\emph{Abduction:} given an observed image $x$, we inject the original condition residuals $r_t$ and run $H_{\theta}(z_{t=0}, r_t, V, t)$ to recover the corresponding exogenous noise $z_T^\star$.
+The procedure is as follows: (1)~\emph{Abduction:} given an observed image $x$, we inject the condition residuals $r_t$ and run $H_{\theta}(z_{t=0}, r_t, V, t)$ to recover the corresponding exogenous noise $z_T^\star$.
 (2)~\emph{Action:} we intervene $y_i$ by setting $y_i\!\gets\!\bar{y_i}$ via $do(y_i=\bar{y_i})$, propagate the attribute change through Eqn.~\ref{eqn:anm} and Eqn.~\ref{eq:controlnet} to obtain the updated $\bar{Y}=\{\bar{y_i}\}_{k=1}^K$ and its residuals $\bar{r_t}$.
 (3)~\emph{Prediction:} the counterfactual outcome is generated with $H_{\theta}^{-1}(z_{t=T}^{\star},\bar{r}_t,V,t)$.
 Optionally, classifier-free guidance (CFG)~\citep{ho2022classifier} can be applied to amplify the counterfactual signal with guidance weight $\alpha$: